hpe-storage/scod/docs/csi_driver/using.md

 - The HPE CSI Driver includes a Pod Monitor to delete `Pods` that have become unavailable due to the Pod status changing to `NodeLost` or a node becoming unreachable that the `Pod` runs on.
 By default the Pod Monitor only watches the NFS Server Provisioner `Deployments`.
 It may be used for any `Deployment`.
 See [Pod Monitor](monitor.md) on how to use it, especially the [limitations](monitor.md#limitations).
 - Certain CNIs may have issues to gracefully restore access from the NFS clients to the NFS export.
 Flannel have exhibited this problem and the most consistent performance have been observed with Calico.
 - The [Volume Mutation](#using_volume_mutations) feature does not work on the NFS `PVC`.
 If changes are needed, perform the change on the backing "ReadWriteOnce" `PVC`.
 - As outlined in [Using the NFS Server Provisioner](#using_the_nfs_server_provisioner), CSI snapshots and cloning of NFS `PVCs` requires the CSI snapshot and NFS server to reside in the same `Namespace`.
-This also applies when using third-party backup software such as Kasten K10.
+This also applies when using third-party backup software such as Veeam Kasten.
 Use the "nfsNamespace" `StorageClass` parameter to control where to provision resources.
 - [VolumeGroups](using.md#volume_groups) and [SnapshotGroups](using.md#snapshot_groups) are only supported on the backing "ReadWriteOnce" `PVC`.
 The "volume-group" annotation may be set at the initial creation of the NFS `PVC` but will have adverse effect on logging as the Volume Group Provisioner tries to add the NFS `PVC` to the backend consistency group indefinitely.
 - The NFS servers deployed by the HPE CSI Driver are not managed during CSI driver upgrades.
 Manual [upgrade is required](operations.md#upgrade_nfs_servers).
 - Using the same network interface for NFS and block IO has shown suboptimal performance.
 Use FC for the block storage for the best performance.
 - A single NFS server instance is capable of 100GigE wirespeed with large sequential workloads and up to 200,000 IOPS with small IO using bare-metal nodes and multiple clients.
 - Using ext4 as the backing filesystem has shown better performance with simultaneous writers to the same file.
 - Additional configuration and considerations may be required when using the NFS Server Provisioner with Red Hat OpenShift.
 See [NFS Server Provisioner Considerations](partners/redhat_openshift/index.md#nfs_server_provisioner_considerations) for OpenShift.
-- XFS has proven troublesome to use as a backend "RWO" volume filesystem, leaving stale NFS handles for clients.
+- XFS has proven troublesome to use as a backend "RWO" volume filesystem prior to HPE CSI Driver v3.0.0, leaving stale NFS handles for clients.
 Use ext4 as the "csi.storage.k8s.io/fstype" `StorageClass` parameter for best results.
 - The NFS servers provide a "ClusterIP" `Service`.
 It is possible to expose the NFS servers outside the cluster for external NFS clients.
 Understand the scope and limitations in [Auxillary Operations](operations.md#expose_nfs_services_outside_of_the_kubernetes_cluster).
 - If the NFS Server Provisioner is unable to bring up the `Deployment` for some reason, the operation is rolled back and restarted, this may cause unnecessary churn and always make sure there are plenty of resources available where the NFS servers are scheduled.
+- The liveness probe that will restart the NFS Deployment if the exported filesystem becomes read-only will get stuck if there's an all paths down situation.
+Provide redundant paths to avoid this issue and if it does get stuck, repair at least one data path.

 See [diagnosing NFS Server Provisioner issues](diagnostics.md#nfs_server_provisioner_resources) for further details.